Mobile phones on aircraft: United Kingdom

-On 18 October 2007 the Office of Communications published proposals for the technical and authorisational approach that would be adopted to allow this for European GSM users on the 1800 MHz band on UK registered aircraft. and on 26 March 2008 Ofcom approved the use of mobile phone-supporting picocells aboard aircraft in the United Kingdom.
+On 18 October 2007, the Office of Communications published proposals for the technical and authorisational approach that would be adopted to allow this for European GSM users on the 1800 MHz band on UK registered aircraft. and on 26 March 2008 Ofcom approved the use of mobile phone-supporting picocells aboard aircraft in the United Kingdom.
 Airline companies will have to first equip the aircraft with picocells and apply for licences.

-Regulations and practice in the United States
+United States

 To prevent disruption to the cellular phone network from the effects of fast-moving cell phones at altitude (see Technical discussion, below), the FCC has banned the use of mobile phones on all aircraft in flight.
 The FCC did, however, allocate spectra in the 450 MHz and 800 MHz frequency bands for use by equipment designed and tested for air-ground radiotelephone service.
 These systems use far more widely separated ground stations than standard cellular systems.
 In the 450 MHz band co-channel assignments are at least 497 miles apart and in the 800 MHz band only specific sites were authorized by the FCC.
 The 450 MHz service is limited to "general aviation" users, usually corporate jets, while the 800 MHz spectrum can be used by airliners as well as for general aviation.

 The FAA in 14 C.F.R § 91.21 prohibits the use of portable electronic devices, including mobile phones, for all commercial flights and for those private flights being made under instrument flight rules (IFR).
 It does allow that the airline (or, for privately operated aircraft, the pilot) can make an exception to this rule if the operator deems that device safe.
 This effectively gives the airline, or the private pilot, the final word as to what devices may safely be used aboard an aircraft as far as the FAA is concerned although the FCC restriction still applies.
 (Note that for aircraft operated by an airline the pilot is not considered the "operator" and cannot legally allow exceptions to the airline's restrictions although the pilot may dictate additional restrictions.)

 On February 11, 2014, the House Committee on Transportation and Infrastructure approved the Prohibiting In-Flight Voice Communications on Mobile Wireless Devices Act.
 The bill would forbid airline passengers from talking on mobile phones during a flight.
 In September 2014, a bipartisan group of lawmakers opposed the FCC ending the ban on mobile phones aboard, citing safety as one of the main concerns.

-Regulatory status in Europe
+Europe

 In September 2014, the European Aviation Safety Agency removed its ban on mobile phone use during flights.
-The new guidance allows airlines to permit portable electronic devices to stay switched on, without the need to be in ‘Airplane Mode’.
-This enables the ability to offer ‘gate-to-gate’ telecommunication or WiFi services.
+The new guidance allows airlines to permit portable electronic devices to stay switched on, without the need to be in 'Airplane Mode'.
+This enables the ability to offer 'gate-to-gate' telecommunication or WiFi services.